amirianfar-k/GlobalTime/README.md

 Intro
 ====
-Universal Calendars, gregorian julian french indian persian arabic chinese japanse mayan hebrew isoweek gregserial isoday and .... calendars
+javascript library for date and time with all calendars, timezones and more Universal Calendars, gregorian julian french indian persian arabic chinese japanse mayan hebrew isoweek gregserial isoday and .... calendars

 Usage